-- Emergencies and parenting issues: How will you handle them?
-For example, who will be the back-up emergency contact person if the at-home parent can’t be reached?
+- Emergencies: How will you handle them?
+For example, who will be the backup emergency contact person if the at-home parent can’t be reached?

 - Finances: Who will take the responsibility for household expenses and large expenditures?

-- Communicating: How will you stay in touch during separations?
+- Communication: How will you stay in touch during separations?
 What contact is possible?
 What’s comfortable?

-Trust is always important in relationships, but it’s crucial when you’re apart—it’s the best way to help your partner feel strong and able to focus on the job at hand.
-Try these tips for keeping both sides of the relationship secure as you head into separation.
+Trust is always important in relationships, but it’s crucial when you’re apart.
+Trust is the best way to help your partner feel strong and able to focus on the job at hand.
+Try these tips for building trust while you’re apart:

 - Share the little stuff.
 Sharing daily happenings keeps your partner connected and builds trust in your relationship.
-Just remember that a deployed spouse may not be able to “share back” — and that’s okay.
+Remember that a deployed spouse may not always be able to “share back” as openly and completely — and that’s okay.

-Sometimes there’s no telling when or how you’ll hear from a deployed partner, but there are things you can do on the home front.
+Sometimes you don’t know when or how you’ll hear from a deployed partner, but there are things you can do while you wait:

 - Be patient.
-Trust that your partner will connect as soon as he or she can.
+Trust that your partner will connect as soon as they can.

-- Do your best to express yourself clearly, no matter how you’re communicating.
+- Try to express yourself clearly, no matter how you’re communicating.

-- Keeping a lighthearted attitude can help make communications easier for both of you.
+- Keep a lighthearted attitude.
+This can help make communication easier for everyone.

 - Keep security in mind.
-Remember that your service member may not always be able to share certain information with you.
+Remember that your service member may not always be able to share certain information.

-- Be creative.
-Hey, it’s email!
-You can attach kids’ artwork and photos, record video messages, scan articles from the local paper.
+- Be creative about communication.
+If you’re sending emails, you can attach your children’s artwork and photos, record video messages and even scanned articles from the local paper.

 - Explore technologies and adapt.
-Chat and Skype are great, but your deployed partner could be severely limited in the ways he or she can communicate—or afford to.
-Look for alternative ways to stay in touch.
+Remember your deployed partner could be severely limited in the ways he or she can communicate.
+Learn more about how to stay in touch with your service member.